 It’s been three years since security researchers initially disclosed the bugs.
 In that time, there hasn’t been a single example of exploitation of the bugs in live attacks.
 There are fundamentally easier ways for a credible threat actor to intrude into targeted networks or attempt to steal data.
 While discovering the working exploits has raised the risk associated with Spectre and Meltdown, it’s still unlikely that these will become a common attack vector.
 Threat actors and groups will always take the path of least resistance, aiming for the most significant gain for the smallest output.

 The vulnerabilities also represented an excellent experience to look back and recognize the importance of remaining calm in the face of fantastical reporting.
 Not everything that is released will end up being a world-changing event, and we should always take a risk-based approach to remediation of cyber threats and vulnerabilities.
 Prioritize issues that are both likely to be exploited and cause the most significant impact, and be less concerned with the largely hypothetical threats that are yet to be targeted in the wild.

 If you’d like to trial getting a clear picture of your attack surface, SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) aggregates data from billions of sources across the open, deep, and dark web, giving you a picture of your network exposure in real time.
 Get a demo request of SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) here.

-If you are a SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) user already, you can enrich these CVEs with data from Shadow Search including TTPs utilized, threat actors involved in exploitation, linked Intelligence updates, and sightings from across the open, deep, and dark web.
+If you are a SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) user already, you can enrich these CVEs with data from Shadow Search (now ReliaQuest GreyMatter Digital Risk Protection) including TTPs utilized, threat actors involved in exploitation, linked Intelligence updates, and sightings from across the open, deep, and dark web.